-Supported CPUs on DB2 Version 7 for Solaris
+Supported CPUs on DB2 Version 7 for the Solaris Operating Environment

 CPU versions previous to UltraSparc are not supported.

 Chinese Locale Fix on Red Flag Linux

 If you are using Simplified Chinese Red Flag Linux Server Version 1.1, contact Red Flag to receive the Simplified Chinese locale fix.
 Without the Simplified Chinese locale fix for Version 1.1, DB2 does not recognize that the code page of Simplified Chinese is 1386.